Central serous chorioretinopathy: Laser treatments

 Full-dose photodynamic therapy (PDT) with verteporfin was first described in CSR in 2003.
 Later, reduced-settings PDT (half-dose, half-fluence, and half-time) was found to have the same efficacy and a lower chance of complications.
 Follow-up studies have confirmed the treatment's long-term effectiveness including its effectiveness for the chronic variant of the disease.
 In the PLACE trial, half-dose photodynamic therapy was found to be superior compared to high-density subthreshold micropulse laser, both with regard to anatomical and functional outcomes.
 Indocyanine green angiography can be used to predict how the patient will respond to PDT.

 Laser photocoagulation, which effectively burns the leak area shut, may be considered in cases where there is little improvement in a 3- to 4-month duration, and the leakage is confined to a single or a few sources of leakage at a safe distance from the fovea.
 Laser photocoagulation is not indicated for cases where the leak is very near the central macula or for cases where the leakage is widespread and its source is difficult to identify.
 Laser photocoagulation can permanently damage vision where applied.
 Carefully tuned lasers can limit this damage.
 Even so, laser photocoagulation is not a preferred treatment for leaks in the central vision and is considered an outdated treatment by some doctors.
 Foveal attenuation has been associated with more than 4 months' duration of symptoms, however a better long-term outcome has not been demonstrated with laser photocoagulation than without photocoagulation.

 In chronic cases, transpupillary thermotherapy has been suggested as an alternative to laser photocoagulation where the leak is in the central macula.

 Yellow micropulse laser has shown promise in very limited retrospective trials.

+A Cochrane review updated in 2025, seeking to compare the effectiveness of various treatment for CSR found low quality evidence that half-dose PDT treatment resulted in improved visual acuity and less recurrence of CSR in patients with acute CSR, compared to patients in the control group.
+The review also found benefits in micropulse laser treatments, where patients with acute and chronic CSR had improved visual acuity compared to control patients.
+The review did not demonstrate the superiority of one treatment option over another.

 Oral medications

 Spironolactone is a mineralocorticoid receptor antagonist that may help reduce the fluid associated with CSR.
 In a retrospective study noted by Acta Ophthalmologica, spironolactone improved visual acuity in CSR patients over the course of 8 weeks.

 Eplerenone is another mineralocorticoid receptor antagonist that has been thought to reduce the subretinal fluid that is present with CSR.
 In a study noted in International Journal of Ophthalmology, results showed Epleronone decreased the subretinal fluid both horizontally and vertically over time.
-However, the most recent and largest randomized controlled trial showed that eplerenone has no significant effect on chronic CSR.
+However, a large investigator-initiated randomized controlled trial (VICI) showed that eplerenone has no significant effect on chronic CSR.

-Low dosage ibuprofen has been shown to quicken recovery in some cases.